mkandes/galyleo/README.md

   conda distribution
 - `--conda-pack`: path to the tarball of a `conda-pack`aged environment
 - `--conda-yml`: path to an `environment.yml` file
+- `--mamba`: use mamba instead of miniconda to create your conda environment from an `environment.yml` file.
 - `--scratch-dir`: path to a node-local scratch directory

 Other options: